[London Online Local Authorities (LOLA)]

 In 2016 whilst disposing of a lifetime's accumulation of technical papers he came across some documents about LOLA.
 A web search showed very little information of this pioneering organisation has survived in the public domain.
 In 2021 he created this mini website about LOLA.

-He was soon assisted by former LOLA employees who provided further information and documentation (listed on the References page).
+He was soon assisted by former LOLA employees who provided further information and documentation (listed on the Sources page).
 About 200 former staff have been identified and they are listed on the Staff page along with the teams they were in.

 Contact Alan Cooper at network@ + this page's domain name or via his Linkedin page.